Database Connection Errors

 If you don't see that, look in to recent changes and revert or remove whatever overwrote your core.

 Apply one-click updates within the Site Dashboard on Pantheon or via Terminus.
 Do not update core using the WordPress Dashboard or WP-CLI; you will overwrite your core.
-For additional details, see Scope of Support and Applying Upstream Updates.
+For additional details, see Scope of Support and WordPress and Drupal Core Updates.

 Drupal Non-Standard Bootstraps